Sedat Peker: Career

-On 17 August 1998, Peker was brought to Turkey of his own free will and surrendered to the authorities.
+On 17 August 1998, Peker was brought to Turkey in his own free will and surrendered to the authorities.
 The case against him was opened in September 1998.
-He pleaded guilty to the crimes for which he was accused and was found guilty of building a criminal organization.
+He pleaded guilty to the crimes for which he was accused and the court found him guilty of building a criminal organization.
 During the trial, Peker made some remarks without further explanation: "An older member of parliament sent me an SMS which said I shouldn't behave too arrogantly.
 I would like to tell you (the court) everything, because if I don't it could come to pass that I commit suicide under suspicious circumstances."
 The prosecutors requested at least 7½ years' imprisonment, but Peker was only sentenced to eight months and 29 days.
 He was released on 24 May 1999.

-On 12 May 2005, he was arrested during Operation Butterfly.
-On 31 January 2007, he was found guilty of building and leading a criminal organization, robbery, forgery, and two counts of false imprisonment, and sentenced to 14 years and five months.
+In May 2005, he was arrested during Operation Butterfly.
+On 31 January 2007, he was again found guilty of building and leading a criminal organization, robbery, forgery, and two counts of false imprisonment, and sentenced to 14 years and five months.